DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_resource_performance.md

 ## Resource timing troubleshooting

-If you get a value of zero for resource metric timestamps such as `redirectStart`, `redirectEnd`, `domainLookupStart`, `domainLookupEnd`, `connectStart`, `connectEnd`, `secureConnectionStart`, `requestStart`, and `responseStart`, it is because the providing server's Cross-Origin Resource Sharing (CORS) same-origin access policy is restricting them.
-To resolve this, the providing server must send the `Timing-Allow-Origin` HTTP response header with a value that specifies the origins that are allowed to access the restricted timestamp values.
+If you get a value of zero for resource sizes or timestamps (metrics such as `redirectStart`, `redirectEnd`, `domainLookupStart`, `domainLookupEnd`, `connectStart`, `connectEnd`, `secureConnectionStart`, `requestStart`, and `responseStart`), it is because the providing server's Cross-Origin Resource Sharing (CORS) same-origin access policy is restricting them.
+To resolve this, enable extended data collection for CORS resources by adding the the `Timing-Allow-Origin` HTTP response header to your cross-origin resources, with a value that specifies the origins that are allowed to access the restricted timestamp values.

 ## Further Reading